mattermost/docs/source/install/troubleshooting.rst

 **Mattermost**

 Make sure debug logging is enabled so that we can get the most information from the logs.
-To do this, go to **System Console > Environment > Logging** and then set console and file log level to **DEBUG**.
+To do this, go to **System Console > Environment > Logging**, then set console and file log level to **DEBUG**.

 If the behavior started at a known time or date, use ``journalctl`` to get the logs like this: